Why is my roof vent leaking

 How do I know if my roof vent is leaking?

-Signs of a leaking roof vent include water stains on the ceiling or walls around the vent, mold or mildew growth, and dripping water.
+Signs of a leaking roof vent include water stains, mold/mildew growth, and dripping water around the vent.

 Can I fix a leaking roof vent myself?

-How much does it cost to repair a leaking roof vent?
+How much does it cost to fix a leaking roof vent?

 Connect with certified professionals in your area